Study 2: The last and vital instructions – Acts 1

 In Acts 1:21-26 it is the first and last time that Matthias’ name is mentioned.
 Perhaps he took no further noteworthy part, perhaps he was a grafter, always working behind the scenes – we just don’t know, but we DO KNOW that he was chosen to be one of the twelve, and if God mentions that, then that should be sufficient for us.
 Matthias’ name is written in Heaven, and one day we can ask him about all that he did, and sit enthralled for hours as he shares his testimony of what the Lord Jesus did in his life.
 Then perhaps he will ask you to relate how it was in the last days on earth, the days of the culmination of the Church Age that he was part of ushering in, and he will sit enthralled as you tell of the mighty works that God did in your life.
 You see, we have a choice to make.
 We can be involved in the most incredibly daring advances of the Kingdom of Heaven ever to be recorded in Christian history.
 As for me, I want to receive the crowns (James 1:12; Revelation 2:10) and rewards that are available to me when I stand before Him and the books are opened and He and I review my life.
 The most amazing words I will ever hear are these: ‘Well done, good and faithful servant, enter into the joy of your Lord!’
 Matthew 25:21; 2 Timothy 4:6-8

-The Acts of the Holy Spirit 02 – The last and vital instructions – Challenge Questions
+Study 2: The last and vital instructions – Challenge Questions

 Read the Notes and the Bible Verses referred to in them.